 Get an IUD

 A copper IUD (intra uterine device) is the most effective way to prevent pregnancy after unprotected sex.
-Almost anyone can get an IUD, but it is especially recommended for women who are too late for the ECP or who weigh more than 70kg.
+Almost anyone can get an IUD, but it is especially recommended if you're too late for the ECP or if you weigh more than 70kg.